-This perfect gluten free pumpkin bread recipe is a favorite for Fall mornings and holidays!
-Unlike the almond flour pumpkin muffins we make year-round, this pumpkin bread tastes holiday-festive and is super shareable with friends and family, whether gluten-free or not.
+This gluten free pumpkin bread recipe is a favorite for Fall breakfasts, brunch, Thanksgiving, and Christmas!
+Similarly to the popular almond flour pumpkin muffins we make year-round, this pumpkin bread is well-loved and super shareable with friends and family, whether they eat gluten-free and allergy-friendly or not.

 Jump to:

-You need only common ingredients and flavorings for this delicious healthy pumpkin bread recipe!
+You need 12 common ingredients to make this easy gluten-free pumpkin bread recipe!

-- Milk of choice - I use Silk unsweetened almond milk or canned coconut milk when I make this recipe, but you can use regular milk or another plant-based milk in this gluten-free pumpkin bread recipe.
+- milk - I use Silk unsweetened almond milk or canned coconut milk for a dairy-free pumpkin bread when I make this recipe.
+You can use regular milk or another plant-based milk as a substitute.

-- Apple Cider Vinegar - Vinegar interacts with the baking powder and baking soda to make a fluffy gluten-free pumpkin bread with lots of rise!
-White vinegar also works great.
-Omit the vinegar altogether if using buttermilk, since it is acidic like vinegar all on its own.
+- apple cider vinegar - Vinegar interacts with the baking powder and baking soda to make a fluffy gluten-free pumpkin bread with lots of rise!
+White wine vinegar also works well.
+You can omit it altogether if you like, but your gluten-free pumpkin bread may be a little denser.

-- Oil - Any neutral oil like vegetable oil or avocado oil are perfect for this recipe.
+- oil - Any neutral oil like vegetable oil or avocado oil are perfect for this recipe.
 I do not recommend canola oil because it can have a strong flavor.
-If you're accustomed to it and you don't mind the flavor, you can absolutely use it.

 Variations

-- Chocolate Chip Pumpkin Bread - Add chocolate chips (or any other mix in) to the pumpkin bread after mixing the wet and dry ingredients together.
-Mix until just combined (be careful not to overmix!).
+Add chocolate chips to the pumpkin bread after mixing the wet and dry ingredients together.
+Mix until just combined (be careful not to over mix).

-- Egg-Free - I've had success with two different egg replacers.
-The first (and easiest) is to substitute 2 tablespoons of cornstarch or potato starch and 6 tablespoons of water for the 2 eggs in the recipe.
-Mix the water with the wet ingredients and the cornstarch with the dry ingredients.
+Use 2 tablespoons of cornstarch or potato starch and 6 tablespoons of water for the 2 eggs in the recipe.
+Mix the water in with the wet ingredients and the cornstarch in with the dry ingredients.

 - Refined Sugar-Free - Coconut Sugar works great in this recipe!
 Simply substitute it for the sugar in a one-for-one ratio.